shirokova/bottomsheet-swiftui/README.md

 ### Swift Package Manager

-Swiftui-BottomSheet is SwiftPM-compatible.
+BottomSheet-SwiftUI is SwiftPM-compatible.
 To install, add this package to your `Package.swift` or your Xcode project.